davidgordon12/davidgordon12/README.md

 ### Hi there 👋
 <p>   My name is David.
-I'm a student and love to create and learn.
+I'm a software engineer who loves to create and learn.
 Programming is a perfect avenue for both of my passions, so I spend a lot of my time creating software and web applications alike.
 I've spent the majority of my time developing creating Full-Stack web apps, or Desktop applications, mainly using C#, and .NET Core, but have recently taken an interest in lower-level programming, specifically with Rust🦀
 </p>

 [![My GitHub Language Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=davidgordon12&langs_count=5&theme=tokyonight)]()